Yes, we must often wash our hands.

 “Our New President” is treasure trove of strange finds from YouTube, of different vloggers singing Trump’s praise.
 These fascinate to a sociological end—mostly wannabe macho males of various ages, alone, speaking, sometimes singing to Trump as if he will ever hear them.
 Pozdorovkin doesn’t use this to show numbers; these could be specific crazier members of it, but they tie into the many images of Trump in Russian pop culture.

-And while there is little that is shocking when it comes to the ideologies behind Trump, there is an especially bombastic moment in the film, involving the type of “troll farms.”
+While not shocking when it comes to the ideologies behind Trump, there is an especially bombastic moment in the film, involving the type of “troll farms.”
 With various Russian citizens discussing them as a matter of fact, like a business they see people run into early in the morning and at night, they become all the more real.
 “Our New President” also has a stolen glimpse from inside one of these troll farms.
 It’s telling that this matter-of-fact confirmation of Russian interference is not the most disturbing aspect of this wild documentary.